The origins of the Wayle name lie with England's ancient Anglo-Saxon

 Before the last few hundred

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 surnames.
 Over the years, many variations of the name Wayle were recorded, including Wall, Walls, Wale, Walles and others.

 Early Notables of the Wayle family (pre 1700)

-Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot...
-Another 60 words (4 lines of text) are included under the topic Early Wayle Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot, was executed and later honored...
+Another 55 words (4 lines of text) are included under the topic Early Wayle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wayle family to Ireland

 Some of the Wayle family moved to Ireland